Parents, certified teachers, neighbors, and even home educated students often ask this question, "Is home education enough?"

 In Conclusion

 If you are considering homeschooling your children or if you are a student who is homeschooled, don’t ever think for a moment that your education is sub-par.
-The time you spend learning, developing critical thinking skills, delving into interests, and managing time at home will prove invaluable as you continue to pursue your interests.
-Contrary to what people believe, universities all over the country seek out home educated students.
+The time you spend learning, developing critical thinking skills, delving into interests, and managing time at home will prove invaluable as you continue pursuing your interests.
+Contrary to what people believe, universities nationwide seek out home educated students.
 To put it simply, "Students who were homeschooled achieved a higher retention rate (88.6 percent) compared to the overall college population (87.6 percent).
 And college students who were home educated achieved a higher graduation rate (66.7 percent) when compared to the overall population (57.5 percent)."
 (National Home Education Research Institute, 2010)

 To answer your question, “Is home education enough?”